JoannaPicetti/Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens/README.md

 Blockchain is the best invention ever since the internet.
 (It has existed for 13 years) -->Yes

-But we have to move forward & fast → We don’t have time to waste → because of that I built →
+But we have to move forward & fast → We don’t have time to waste → because of that I created Planetary DAO.

 # SOLUTION

 Planetary DAO and its respective protocols,

-•Global Taxation Protocol
+Global Taxation Protocol

-•Interplanetary ID system - Global NFT Passports •Planetary ID wallets
+Interplanetary ID system - Global NFT Passports

+Planetary ID wallets

-To create → Global Government
+To create → Global Government - DECENTRALIZE GOVERNMENT

-Some core use cases of Planetary DAO - Global Governement
+# Some core use cases of Planetary DAO - Global Governement

-•Land registry
+Land registry

-•Transparent gov spending
+Transparent gov spending

-•Automated taxation Global Tax
+Automated taxation Global Tax

-•UBI
+UBI

-Some core use cases of Planet Earth NFT Passports
+# Some core use cases of Planet Earth NFT Passports

-•Voting
-•Taxation
+Voting

+Taxation

-•Border crossing
+Border crossing

-•Medical records
+Medical records

 (or you could get a loan, or purchase a house, etc… all you do in your Nation but worldwide)